akshaymishra5395/QuickSight-Embedding/README.md

 # QuickSight Embedding sample

+This repo focusses on setting up a serverless backend for dashboard embedding.

 Contains frontend starter page (index.html) that does not have any authentication mechanism..

-This is for demo purposes only.
-QuickSight does not support anonymous embedding.
+Only for testing the generated embed URL in frontend easily.

-User should setup his/her own authentication mechanism and route users to pages similar to index.html that contain the embedded dashboard.
+User should setup a frontend with an authentication mechanism and route users to pages similar to index.html that contain the embedded dashboard.

 ## Follow the below steps to set the backend that generates the Embed URL: